 Variable remuneration for employees is calculated based on targets derived from the business strategy.
-The assessment period for target achievement is one year.
-The targets are divided into two or - for risk takers - three additive components, which are assessed independently: a Group component, an organisational unit component (referring to the organisational unit that the risk taker works for) and an individual component (individual target achievement).
+The assessment period fortarget achievement is one year.
+Variable remuneration is calculated for all entitled persons on the basis of two or three assessment components: a Group component, an organisational unit component (OU component; only for risk takers) and an individual component.
 Upper and lower limits exist for all components.